27 Mind Blowing Side Dishes for Steak

 This pasta salad can be made in advance, in fact, a couple of days in advance, and it only gets better as the pasta absorbs all those flavors from the garlic mustard vinaigrette.

-Change up the ingredients: feta cheese instead of mozzarella, green olives, throw in some asparagus or some herbs.
+You can change up the ingredients: use feta cheese instead of mozzarella, green olives, asparagus, or herbs.
 The variations are endless.

 Recipe: The Best Pasta Salad for BBQ